-- National Public Finance Guarantee Corporation in connection with the Commonwealth of Puerto Rico’s bankruptcy proceedings, and particularly those related to the Puerto Rico Electric Power Authority.
+- Counseling National Public Finance Guarantee Corporation, a bond insurer, in connection with Puerto Rico’s bankruptcy proceedings, particularly that of the public utility company, PREPA.

-- Johnson & Johnson in litigation related to consumer allegations of contamination in talcum powder products.
+- Defending Johnson & Johnson in a multi-plaintiff products liability trial involving allegations of contaminated talcum powder products.

-- Pilgrim’s Pride in a series of federal class actions across the country, which alleged that the major chicken producers restricted output to raise prices.
+- Representing Pilgrim’s Pride in a series of federal antitrust class actions, which alleged that the country’s major chicken producers restricted output to raise prices.